-Bringing a new dog into your life and home is an exciting, yet daunting task.
-This is a life-changing decision, and you want to find an animal that’s perfectly suited for your household.
-But it’s also important that you consider the animal’s needs.
+Bringing a new dog into your life and home is exciting yet daunting.
+This is a life-changing decision, and you want to find an ideal animal for your household.
+But it’s also vital that you consider the animal’s needs.

 Let’s take a look at some of their best qualities.

 Italian Greyhounds are an ancient working breed dating back almost two thousand years.
 They are a sighthound, a group of animals that would aid hunters in tracking down animals.
 As the name suggests, they would do this by sight rather than smell like a gundog would.